 #GivingTuesday is a global day of giving fueled by social media & collaboration.
 Celebrated on the Tuesday after Thanksgiving (November 27, 2018), #GivingTuesday kicks of the charitable giving season.
 Join The Fund in 'Giving Thanks' for Philly children, by supporting music education in our Philly Public Schools.
 The Fund for the School District of Philadelphia hopes to raise $10,000 for music education in 10 Philly public schools via the hashtag #PhillyInHarmony.

 We want you to be informed and empowered collaborators with us and The District — working together to build and sustain initiatives that help Philadelphia public schools thrive and students succeed.

-Like the District, we depend on a robust corps of partner organizations, companies and community input for advocacy and program support.
+Like the District, we depend on a robust corps of partner organizations, companies and individuals input for advocacy and program support.